skeeto/skeeto.github.com/_posts/2016-12-22-Performance-Advantages-of-Lexical-Scope.markdown

 The interpreter doesn't analyze the closure, so just closes over everything.
-This includes the hidden variable `temp-buffer` created by the `with-temp-buffer` macro.
+This includes the hidden variable `temp-buffer` created by the `with-temp-buffer` macro, resulting in an abstraction leak.
 Buffers aren't readable, so this will signal an error if an attempt is made to read this function back into an s-expression.
 The byte-compiler fixes this by noticing `temp-buffer` isn't actually closed over and so doesn't include it in the closure, making it work correctly.

 Under `lexical-binding: nil` it works correctly either way: